pmk65/wb-pluginsnippetlib/README.md

 If destination is a directory, an error occurs.<br>

 @param  string   source location of one or more files to be moved<br>
-@param  string   destination location to where one or more files in source will be moved</td>
+@param  string   destination location to where one or more files in source will be moved<br>
+@return void</td>
   </tr>

   <tr>